AlejandraLLI/pds-2019/README.md

 In the further sections, we describe all details in each step of the workflow previously described, and show how postgreSQL queries should look like.

 ##### Python project structure
 Our repo contains the recommended directory structure for Python projects.
 Most of the directories contain a en empty file named *fake_file.txt* in order for git to be able to track those directories, please ignore them.

+##### Creating the virtual environment and installing the python packages

+We created a virtual environment in Python named "moma" for the project.
+This environment contains the following packages:
+*click*, *dynaconf*, *psycopg2*, *flake8*, *black*, *mypy*, *sphinx* among others.
+All this info is contained in the *pypoject.toml* file and are installed through poetry.

+This step of the workflow can be run with steps 4-8 of the instructions above.

 ##### Downloading MoMa
 > The database includes basic meta-data for each work, including title, artist, date made, medium, dimensions, and date acquired by the Museum.
 Some of these records have incomplete information and are noted as “not Curator Approved.”  ([MoMa])